-

 Service

-Once again Bad Gastein opens the exciting opening weekend of the Ski Classics season.
+Bad Gastein once again opens the exciting opening weekend of the Ski Classics season.

-*All subject to change without notice!
+*Subject to change without notice!

 Please send us your mail to gastein.classics@gastein.com